Best GPS For Kayaking – Never Get Lost Again!

-Although a GPS won’t locate the fish for you, it can still be a useful tool for fishing, as it will allow you to mark specific spots as waypoints.
+Although a GPS won’t locate the fish for you, it can still be a useful tool for fishing and as a chart plotter, as it will allow you to mark specific spots as waypoints.
 So, when you find a particularly lucrative fishing hole you know you’ll always be able to find it again.

 A GPS is a great accessory fro any kayaker.
 Features to look out for include:

 Being resistant to water is probably one of the most important features to have on a GPS if you’re taking it kayaking, as it can easily get splashed from your paddle or the rain, or even fall overboard if it’s not securely attached to something.

 The best kayak GPS devices are waterproof, which means they should be fully functional even after being submerged in the water but you’ll probably find that there are more that are water resistant and not waterproof.

 Most kayak GPS units will have a water resistance level, rated using the IP code system, so the higher IP rating systems, the more water resistant it is.
 For kayaking you will probably want a device with a rating of at least IPX7 water resistance, which would protect against some water submersion.

 If you go for (or have) a unit with a rating of 6 or less, it's probably a good idea to look at obtaining a waterproof case!

 When you’re in a kayak you’re limited to space and weight so having a lightweight, portable GPS device - that will easily fit in with the rest of your gear - can be a good idea.

 Some devices can be worn on your wrist, which could be an option if you’re limited for space or don’t want to mount one to your yak.
 Some of these even have heart rate monitors as extra features.